How to Help Your Child Survive An Active Shooting

 No parent (including myself) wants to hear, think, or talk about teaching kids this area of safety.

-But, if we can increase kids’ chances of survival, the stress of having these conversations is totally worth it.
+But, if nothing else, we can increase kids’ chances of survival; the stress of having this conversation is worth it.

 What kids need to know: